10 Things To Do in Alaska in Summer

 5. Discover Native Alaskan Culture

-Warm weather makes Alaska summer trips perfect for a deep dive (maybe not into any of the state's bodies of water, which are still very cold).
+Warm weather makes Alaska summer trips perfect for a deep dive (but maybe not into any of the state's bodies of water, which are still very cold).
 Take advantage of cultural experiences that allow you to learn more about Alaska's natives, from well-known tribes like the Inuits to lesser-known cultures such as the Yupik, Aleut and Eyak.

 If you plan to be in southern Alaska near Ketchikan, consider visiting Totem Bight State Park, which spotlights the colorful totem poles of various native groups amid towering evergreen forests.
 Fairbanks' Morris Thompson Cultural & Visitors Center, meanwhile, displays rotating exhibitions of indigenous art.
 If you want to discover the culture, art and even cuisine of Inuit people, you'll want to head all the way north to Barrow (now officially called Utqiaġvik), which is definitely at its most pleasant during the summer.